 - Game Pro once called out the video gaming fandom, using this trope.

-- The interactive game Ascension by RinmaruGames.
-A cohesive, dynamic plot, complex world-building, with races which have their own unique values, a well-thought out political structure, mythological plot elements, a strong protagonist, and a good deal of Character Development for the heroes and the villains.
+- The interactive game Ascension (2013) by RinmaruGames.
+A cohesive, dynamic plot, complex world-building, races with their own unique values, a well-thought-out political structure, mythological plot elements, a strong protagonist, and lots of Character Development for the heroes and the villains.

-- Swan Song is a rather unnoticed Visual Novel.
+- Swan Song is an unnoticed Visual Novel.
 It deals with a group of six survivors of an earthquake that destroys an entire town surrounded by mountains and their struggle to survive.
-Although it is not exceptional, it is an enjoyable read for those who enjoy post-apocalyptic stories.
+Although unexceptional, it is an enjoyable read for those who like post-apocalyptic stories.

 - Time Hollow by Konami.
-It is fairly easy but the characters and the story make it an enjoyable gaming experience.
+It is fairly easy, but the characters and story make it an enjoyable gaming experience.

-- The Game is a Bloody Hilarious look at current events.
+- :the game: (2008) is a Bloody Hilarious look at current events.
 With plenty of Awesome Music and nightmarish imagery, be sure to play through and expand upon the shamefully small page.